Using MUSIC

 or laugh is during our hands-on music activities.

-all of our students to sing along using a microphone!
+all of my students to sing along using a microphone!

 Try this awesome technique sometimes - you'll be amazed